openwallet-foundation/owl-akrida/README.md

 Before starting any load testing you **SHOULD** gain written permission that includes the time, method and various systems that you wish to load test.
 You **MUST NOT** load test any system that you do **NOT** have permission to test.

+To get started quickly on your local machine, you can try out the [Quick Start Guide](./docs/QUICKSTART.md)

 For high concurrency testing, it is useful to run Locust on a VM where you can easily add more resources for bigger tests.
 Please read [docs/VM.md](./docs/VM.md)

 ### Demo